-The return of the Westland Petrel festival has been made to celebrate the Westland Petrel.
-A bird which returns from South America to Punakaiki once a year to breed.
+Celebrating the return of the Westland Petrel from South America to Punakaiki once a year to breed.

-Christchurch reggae-influenced One Waka, Greymouth big band Not Just Jazz, street poet David Merritt, accompanied by musician Justine Francis, and Punakaiki poet laureate Trev Hayes make up the rest of the line-up.
+Auckland DJ Dylan C, Greymouth big band Not Just Jazz, nationally recognised street poet David Merritt, accompanied by musician Justine Francis, and Punakaiki poet laureate Trev Hayes fill out the stellar line-up.

 The Festival has added performance poets to this year’s line-up, and they will start the afternoon’s events when the kids’ activities wind up.

 “Poet of the People” David Merritt tours the country regularly.
 He’s often found with a small table and set of poetry books for sale, waiting for custard squares and conversation.
 Teamed up with musician Justine Francis, they describe their act:

 'A twisting, touching emotional/ political landscape painted through words and music.
 David Merritt’s raw and remarkable poetry set against a backdrop of viola from West Coast-born Justine Francis, deep and wispy sounds threading through the rhythm of the work like rising smoke.’

 Not Just Jazz almost stole the show in 2019 with their high energy crowd-pleasers, and this big band is back in 2021.